Flinn Scholarship Applicants

 - Distinctions and Honors

 Be sure to spell out or (briefly) explain any unusual terminology or acronyms associated with awards.
 It may be helpful to also indicate the size or competitiveness of the applicant/nominee pool from which you were chosen.
-You may invite your counselor or a teacher to discuss a particular honor as part of a letter of recommendation.
+If relevant, you may invite a recommender to discuss a particular honor as a part of their recommendation.

 - Essays

-The essay responses you write (and to a lesser extent the short-answer questions) are probably the most important part of your application.
+The essay responses you write are an important part of your application.
 They provide a crucial opportunity to differentiate yourself in a meaningful way from other applicants.
-An essay’s distinctiveness comes from your thoughtfulness, an authentic narrative, and a creative and persuasive voice.
-To be invited for an interview, your written application must compel a reviewer to say, “I have to meet this student in person.”
-Personalize your essays with your experiences and your beliefs.
+An essay’s distinctiveness is a product of your thoughtfulness, an authentic narrative, and a creative and persuasive voice.
+To prompt an invitation for an interview, your written application must compel a reviewer to say, “I have to meet this student in person.”
+Personalize your essays with your beliefs, experiences, and discoveries.
 We seek Scholars who care and think deeply about issues and can express and explain their views with conviction, even to audiences that may disagree with them.

-This must be your work—not a teacher’s work and not your parent’s work.
-Do not let someone, who most assuredly cares about you, rewrite your first draft, borrow your keyboard for a minute to give your essay a new focus, or add the perfect ending.
+This must be your work—not a teacher’s work, not your parent’s work , and not ChatGPT’s work.
+Do not let someone—who most assuredly cares about you—rewrite your first draft, borrow your keyboard for a minute to give your essay a new focus, or add the perfect ending.
 Essays that are written by committee are easier to spot than you might guess.

 - Disclosures